Time-Dependent Equation-of-Motion Coupled-Cluster Simulations with a Defective Hamiltonian: Results and Discussion

 As we stretch the Mg--F bond (and continue to pump to the $5\;\Sigma^{+}$ state), we observe a similar pattern in the dipole response at $R_\mathrm{Mg\mbox{-}F}=R_\mathrm{e}=1.692$ \AA\ [Fig.\ \ref{fig:MgF_rabi_8panel}(b)].
 The Rabi frequency in this case increases slightly due to the increased oscillator strength characterizing the $5\;\Sigma^{+}$ state (to be more precise, the transition dipole moment corresponding to the $1\;\Sigma^{+}$ $\to $ $5\;\Sigma^{+}$ transition).
 Interestingly, as we stretch the Mg--F bond further to 1.790 \AA, we begin to see small fluctuations in the imaginary component of the dipole response signal [Fig.\ \ref{fig:MgF_rabi_8panel}(c)].
 Although we still observe coherent oscillations in the populations of the $1\;\Sigma^{+}$ and $5\;\Sigma^{+}$ states, unphysical behavior in the $6\;\Sigma^{+}$ state becomes apparent.
 Specifically, the population of this state oscillates between zero and a small negative value, which can be attributed to the negative oscillator strength characterizing the $1\;\Sigma^{+}\rightarrow 6\;\Sigma^{+}$ excitation at this geometry.
 We will return to the issue of negative oscillator strength and its effect on field-driven transitions below.

 We now turn to TD-EOM-CCSD simulations at Mg--F bond distances of 1.800 and 1.820 \AA, where the excitation energies of the $5\;\Sigma^{+}$ and $6\;\Sigma^{+}$ states are a complex conjugate pair.
 As shown in panels (d) and (e) of Fig.\ \ref{fig:MgF_rabi_8panel}, the complex excitation energy immediately interferes with the Rabi cycle.
 The time-dependent dipole moment at these geometries shows an exponential behavior with the imaginary component rapidly becoming negative, with a large magnitude.
 Interestingly, there is still a semblance of a beat at 1.800 \AA\ that matches the expected Rabi frequency.
 However, at 1.820 \AA, the initial beating pattern does not match the Rabi frequency calculated from the transition dipole moment.
 Focusing on the populations, it is worth noting that, at 1.800 \AA, the population of the ground state oscillates once and then quickly grows to be greater than one, with its imaginary component staying numerically zero.
 On the other hand, the imaginary components of the $5\;\Sigma^{+}$ and $6\;\Sigma^{+}$ state populations start growing from the early part of the propagation.
-Interestingly, the norm of the TD-EOM-CC wave functions, \emph{i.e.}, $\braket{\tilde{\Psi}(t)}{\Psi(t)}$, stays at unity throughout the simulation.
 The population dynamics at 1.820 \AA\ are similar, although the imaginary component of the ground-state population becomes non-negligible toward the end of the TD-EOM-CCSD propagation.